HariSekhon/pylib/README.md

 make test
 ```

-Continuous Integration is run on this repo to build and unit test it (PyUnit).
+Continuous Integration is run on this repo to build and unit test it.

 #### Configuration ####